Wnuk1988/ChildrenPage/README.md

 + *user_info* – stores information about users.
 At the time of creation there were 2 users.
 + *description_file* – stores information about the file itself.
 At the time of creation it contains 5 files.
 + *l_user_file* – stores the user's favorite files.
 + *security_credentials* – stores data about login, password (in encrypted form), user data for identification.
++ *flyway_schema_history* - is designed to store the database schema migration history.

 To create a project image on the open platform **Docker**, you need to configure the <u>application.properties</u> file.
 Change the value of the lines: